The Weekend to Forget

 It was about a year and a half after we married, and Ray came bouncing through the door of our home so excited about signing us up for this “marriage encounter” weekend he had heard about on the radio.
 With a new marriage and a new honeymoon baby, I felt going away for the weekend, right then, was wrong timing.
 There was so much to do, so much to be done.

-With reluctance and great hesitation, we left our young baby girl with my sister and went to this thing called, “A Weekend to Remember.”
+With reluctance and great hesitation, we left our young baby girl with my sister and went to a weekend marriage retreat.

 We had great premarital counseling and I felt as if there was nothing wrong with our marriage.
 So why waste funds on this unnecessary marriage event?
 And why a whole weekend?
 I needed that time to get ahead of the game because Monday was coming and clothes did not clean themselves.
 So when we arrived at the getaway, I wanted to sit in the back of the auditorium and sulk, but Ray headed down front as usual for him.
 And since this was a marriage thingie, I felt like I should sit by him, so close to the front we went.